gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 This cmdlet always sets the key from the imported TPD to an archived state.
 After you run this command, the key in the imported TPD becomes available to Azure Information Protection to consume content that AD RMS protected by using this key.
 Use the [Set-AipServiceKeyProperties](./Set-AipServiceKeyProperties.md) cmdlet to change the state of the imported TPD to Active.

+> [!WARNING]
-Warning: Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AD RMS.
-For more information, see [Migrating from AD RMS to Azure Information Protection](/information-protection/plan-design/migrate-from-ad-rms-to-azure-rms).
+> Do not run this cmdlet unless you have read and understood the requirements, restrictions, instructions, and implications of migrating from AD RMS.
+>
+> For more information, see [Migrating from AD RMS to Azure Information Protection](/information-protection/plan-design/migrate-from-ad-rms-to-azure-rms).
+>
 If you migrate templates from AD RMS as active, you can edit these templates in the Azure portal, or by using PowerShell.
 You can publish these templates so that users can select them from applications.
 If the migrated templates are not activated, they can only be used to open documents that they previously protected.

 You must use the AD RMS management console to export the TPD.
 If you use a hardware security module (HSM) for your keys, you must first repackage the TPD keys by using the Azure Key Vault BYOK tools.
 You can download these tools from the [Microsoft Download Site](https://www.microsoft.com/download/details.aspx?id=45345).

 For more information, see [How to generate and transfer HSM-protected keys for Azure Key Vault](/azure/key-vault/key-vault-hsm-protected-keys).

 ## EXAMPLES